syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 diagram.LoadFromJson(JsonText);
 {% endhighlight %}
 {% endtabs %}

+## SaveAsImage
+To save the output screen shot of the diagram control in image format using the [SaveAsImage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImage) method.
+It’s using default format image.png File Name - it’s generated automatically by using the Current Date and Time.Save the sfdiagram with Specific ImageFormat.
+ The following code sample explains this.

+{% highlight c# %}
+SfDiagram diagram = new SfDiagram();
+diagram.SaveAsImage();
+this.Content = diagram;
+{% endhighlight %}
+{% endtabs %}

+Save the sfdiagram as image in specific format. diagram.SaveAsImage(ImageFormat.Png);

+Save the sfdiagram as image with padding. diagram.SaveAsImage(5);
+diagram.SaveAsImage(2,5,5,2);

+Save the sfdiagram as Stream.
+Stream stream = new MemoryStream();
+diagram.SaveAsImage(stream);

+N> To save the image on UWP platform location -AppData\Local\Packages\90e15aa5-f034-42d8-9532-0f8ac8ab27cf_bkebv2yxxpdar\RoamingState
+To save the image on Android and IOS platform location- emulator (or)simulator\PhotoGallery

 ## Diagram style settings
 It is easier to apply default rendering styles to all shapes, connectors, stencil symbol, and stencil header in a diagram.
 Pass the following arguments to diagram style setting constructor: